LIGHT Awards

 Berkeley High School World Language Makeover

-2020, Language, Alameda County, High School, Funded Projects
+Alameda County, 2020, Language, High School, Funded Projects

 This team’s goal is to modernize their World Language Department by training in teaching strategies that focus on communication and meeting the national standards created by the American Council on the Teaching of Foreign Language (ACTFL).